Consent (2023 British film): Reception

+The acting out of their WhatsApp messages by the characters was criticised by Singh, which she suggested was "stagey" and detracted from the film's authenticity, as also, she felt the use of actors older than those they were portraying.

 Soma Sara, who founded the anti-rape website, Everyone's Invited, welcomed the film's release, stating in Glamour magazine that she saw it as restarting an urgent discussion in UK schools.
 The film was described by Morgan Cormack in The Radio Times as "one of the most important watches" of the year, based mainly on its approach to themes such as porn culture, sexual harassment and misogyny, but also on how it suggested the inability or unwillingness of staff to recognise the extent of the issue.
 Ellen E. Jones, writing in The Guardian considered that, in Consent, "there is a lot that is timely about ... [it] and a lot that is horribly timeless".
-She also notes issues of race highlighted when, for example, Raffy—"his hair an apt shade of Slytherin blonde"—refers to the black, working-class Natalie as "trying to get Markled".
-She compared the film, in some of its issues, as akin to The Inbetweeners, but with a tragic aggressive rather than humorous, premise.
-A similar comparison was made by McBain, who—describing Raffy as "cartoonishly awful"—compares him to The Inbetweeners' Jay Cartwright, had the latter "been born into the Andrew Tate generation".
+She also notes issues of race highlighted when, for example, Raffy — "his hair an apt shade of Slytherin blonde" — refers to the black, working-class Natalie as "trying to get Markled".
+She compared the film, in some of its issues, as akin to The Inbetweeners, but with a tragic aggressive rather than humorous premise.
+A similar comparison was made by McBain, who — describing Raffy as "cartoonishly awful" — compares him to The Inbetweeners' Jay Cartwright, had the latter "been born into the Andrew Tate generation".
 Jones highlights Victor's careful portrayal, almost simultaneously, as both "a confused, fearful child and a dangerously self-pitying man".
-Jones argues that, while the film appears to end on a positive note—with Natalie having both the courage and the evidence to report her rape:
+Jones argues that, while the film appears to end on a positive note — with Natalie having both the courage and the evidence to report her rape: